frolicorg/frolic/README.md

 The `dimensions` field allows you to categorize the metrics returned by the API.
 To specify the column by which you want to categorize the `metrics`, use the `field` operator and specify the column name in `<table_name>.<column_name>` format.

-The data returned by the API will be a list of array.
-The array will contain the metric values and the dimension by which they are categorized.
+The data returned by the API will be a list of JSON which contains the dimensions and the attributes specified in the request.

 The output of the above request will be as follows: